vedantnaik/CS6240MapReduceSpring2016/readme.txt

 	- Using this bucket name, a new bucket will be created on AWS
 	- The input files from 'all' will be copied to the bucket/input/all folder
 	- The jar is then copied from the project folder into the S3 bucket
-	- The cluster is then started wiht the jar, input/all folder and the ouput is put into the bucket/output folder
+	- The cluster is then started with the jar, input/all folder and the output is put into the bucket/output folder
 	- The script keeps polling for the status, and when the status turns to 'TERMINATED', the output files from AWS are copied into outputAws

 Requirements for the R script: